 Configurable token lifetimes in the Microsoft identity platform (preview)

 You can designate a policy as the default policy for your organization.
-The policy is applied to any application in the organization, as long as it is not overridden by a policy with a higher priority.
+The policy is applied to any application in the organization, as long as it isn't overridden by a policy with a higher priority.
 You also can assign a policy to specific applications.
 The order of priority varies by policy type.

 For examples, read examples of how to configure token lifetimes.